barryclark/jekyll-now/_posts/2019-06-26-visual-numpy.md

 #### Audio and Timeseries
  * An audio file is a one-dimensional array of samples.
 Each sample is a number representing a tiny chunk of the audio signal.
 CD-quality audio may have 44,100 samples per second and each sample is an integer between -65535 and 65536.
 Meaning if you have a ten-seconds WAVE file of CD-quality, you can load it in a NumPy array with length 10 * 44,100 = 441,000 samples.
 Want to extract the first second of audio? simply load the file into a NumPy array that we'll call `audio`, and get `audio[:44100]`.

+ Here's a look at a slice of an audio file:

   <div class="img-div-any-width" markdown="0">
     <image src="/images/numpy/numpy-audio.png"/>
     <br />